The National Broadband Network's (NBN) FTTP upgrade rollout is well underway in Australia, but what does that mean for you as a consumer?

 How to upgrade your NBN for free

-If you’ve performed a check to find out which NBN connection type you have (both FTTN and FTTC connections are eligible), and the NBN have announced that you’re in an area that is due for an upgrade, then there are a few things you need to do as a customer in order to be upgraded to FTTP.
+If you’ve performed a check to find out which NBN connection type you have (both FTTN and FTTC connections are eligible), and the NBN have announced that you’re in an area that is due for the FTTP upgrade, then there are a few things you need to do as a customer in order to be upgraded.

 Check out our complete guide to NBN speeds for more information.

-Based on the NBN’s wording, your premises will only receive an upgrade to FTTP if you order a new NBN plan and if you do want to place an order for an FTTP plan you will need to do so through a participating NBN provider.
+Based on the NBN’s wording, your premises will only receive an FTTP upgrade if you order a new NBN plan through a participating NBN provider.
 A full list of such providers can be found on the NBN website.

-Following the ordering of your new plan, all you need to do is sit and wait for the upgrade to occur and you will remain on your current NBN plan until an NBN technician visits your property to perform the upgrade.
+Following the ordering of your new plan, all you need to do is sit and wait for the FTTP upgrade to occur.
+You will remain on your current NBN plan until an NBN technician visits your property to perform the upgrade.

 However, you will need to ensure that you remember to cancel your current NBN plan before transferring over to the new FTTP plan.
 Since most NBN plans work on a no-contract basis, you can usually elect a day to have your service closed down as opposed to having to give 30 days notice.

-The NBN has released a list of suburbs around Australia that have currently been selected to be upgraded to faster internet speeds.
+The NBN has released a list of suburbs around Australia that have currently been selected to be upgraded to FTTP.
 As of October 18th 2022, these are: